garyexplains/examples/XOR_orbits/README.md

 2, 5, 4, 4, 8, 9, 8, 8, 32, 8, 64, 16, 16, 17, 16, 16, 512, 16, 64, 64, 2048, 16, 1024, 128, 512, 32, 16384, 32, 32, 33, 32, 32, 4096, 32, 87382, 1024, 4096, 32, 1024, 128, 128, 128, 4096

 ## Intro
-You have a sequence of nodes in a closed loop, with numbers at the vertices, say A,B,C that form the loop AB,BC,CA (let's called this layer 0).
+You have a sequence of nodes in a closed loop, with numbers at the vertices, say A,B,C that form the loop AB,BC,CA (let's call this layer 0).

 Perform XOR (^) on each connection so A XOR B, B XOR C, C XOR A results in a new layer (layer 1): ['A^B', 'B^C', 'A^C'].

 If you then repeat this and use XOR on layer 1 you get ['A^B^B^C', 'B^C^A^C', 'A^C^A^B'] which simplifies to ['A^C', 'B^A', 'C^B'] which is the same as layer 1, but just a different order.

-So a loop of 3 number (3 vertices), a triangle, has two unique layers, the original [A, B, C] and layer 1 ['A^B', 'B^C', 'A^C'].
+So a loop of 3 numbers (3 vertices), a triangle, has two unique layers, the original [A, B, C] and layer 1 ['A^B', 'B^C', 'A^C'].

 If you try this for closed loops with 4 vertices or 5, etc you get a different number of unique layers (as shown in the above sequence) before the layers start repeating.

-Interesting they repeat in a cyclic fashion.
-For example for 5 vertices there are 4 unique layers (layers 0 to 3).
+Interestingly they repeat in a cyclic fashion.
+For example, for 5 vertices there are 4 unique layers (layers 0 to 3).
 Layer 4 is a repeat of layer 1 (in a different order) and layer 5 is repeat of layer 2, etc.

 ## In other words
 Cyclic Adjacent-XOR